 Our team has had the privilege of presenting information regarding teens, communication strategies, and social issues for medical professionals, social workers, law enforcement, educators & counselors.
-We have presented at the Connections Count conference in 2017 and 2018.
-If you are interested in booking someone from our team for your organization, please contact email@example.com.
+We have presented at the Connections Count conference for the past several years, SREB education conference, etc. If you are interested in booking someone from our team for your organization, please contact email@example.com.

 “I enjoyed learning the stuff I did in TFL.
 It’s a program that I believe will change people’s lives.
 I appreciate the time y’all took out of your day to teach us this.”

 -9th grade student

 “I liked how y’all knew what you were covering and helped us find solutions.”

 “No one is talking to us about this stuff.
 Maybe they’re uncomfortable?
 But we need to hear it because we’re exposed to it everyday.”

 “Before the abuse lesson I though I was weird because I wasn’t making my boyfriend check in or go through his phone.
 Now I know I’m doing it right”

 “This was an excellent presentation; lots of WONDERFUL information!
 EXCELLENT!”